JiniAgn/pdsnd_github/README.md

 ### Data
 - Given : Bike share data for Chicago, New York City, Washington from January to June in 2017
 - Created : Show statistical dataset.
+	* The most frequent times of travel
+	* The most popular station and trip
+	* Trip duration
+	* User Type

 ### Files used
 - Program file